create a poll and email it with this custom code

 • Enterprise users can avoid passing IDs and do look-ups

-Step 3: Build your email template in Salesforce
+Step 3: build your email template in Salesforce

 I’ll just focus on the buttons here.
 Thanks to Campaign Monitor and their Bulletproof Email Button Tool for button html that works in Outlook and Non-Outlook email clients.